kyavuzkurt/legged_rl_control/README.md

 # Legged RL Control (WIP)
-ROS 2 package for modular reinforcement learning-based control of legged robots using MuJoCo.
+ROS 2 package for reinforcement learning-based control of legged robots using MuJoCo.

 This package is a work in progress and is not ready for production use.